SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 - [Arch minimal installation | part one](/archlinux-install/)

 ## Prerequisite
 If you've followed my [part one](/archlinux-install/), you are probably in a black background with white bash prompt.
-Feel free to login with your username, 'root' and your root's password.
+Feel free to login with your username, 'root' and your root account's password.
 Now let's check our system a bit,

 ### Intenet
 Check your internet connection with ping,